kevinniechen/capitalone-summit-seminars/README.md

-# Collection of project files for seminars from the CapitalOne Engineering Summit
+# Seminars from the CapitalOne Engineering Summit

 ## Day 1
 - Github